 Holy is the paladin's healing spec and wields a one-handed sword or mace and a shield.
 It has high single-target healing making it a good tank healer and their utility is generally sought after in most group content.
 They have high survivability thanks to their defensive abilities and plate armour but, as with other healing specs, you would generally avoid levelling as Holy due to their low damage—unless you're planning on levelling solely through dungeons.

 Protection is the tanking spec and uses a sword and shield.
 It is potentially a very strong tank with access to immunities, self-heals, and damage reduction abilities though it can suffer if the latter is poorly timed.
-This is a good option to level with if you want to play it safe but you'd get much more damage from Retribution and keep much of the utility.
+This is a good option to level with if you want to play it safe.

 Hunter (ranged and melee damage)